Standard C++ Modules

 $ clang++ -std=c++20 -fmodule-file=iostream.pcm --precompile M.cppm -o M.cpp

-In the latter example, the Clang could find the BMI for the <iostream> so it would try to replace the #include <iostream> to import <iostream>; automatically.
+In the latter example, Clang can find the BMI for <iostream> and so it tries to replace the #include <iostream> with import <iostream>; automatically.

-Header units have pretty similar semantics with Clang modules.
-The semantics of both of them are like headers.
+Header units have similar semantics to Clang modules.
+The semantics of both are like headers.
+Therefore, header units can be mimicked by Clang modules as in the following example:

 module "iostream" {